NEW ENGLAND PATRIOTS (0-0) at Miami Dolphins (0-0)

-NATIONAL RADIO: This week's game will be broadcast to a national audience by Westwood One Radio Sports.
-Ian Eagle and Trent Green will call the game.
-Steve Tasker will work the sidelines.
+NATIONAL RADIO: This week's game will be broadcast to a national audience by ESPN.
+Mark Kestescher and Louis Riddick will call the game while Ian Fitzsimmons will handle sideline duties.

-The Patriots have had the upper hand at home against Miami, as they hold a 27-17 record in games played in New England in the regular-season, including a 7-2 record at Gillette Stadium.
-The Patriots are 13-33 all-time in Miami.
+The Patriots have had the upper hand at home against Miami, as they hold a 30-17 record in games played in New England in the regular-season, including a 10-2 record at Gillette Stadium.
+But the Patriots are only 15-34 all-time in Miami, including two postseason games.

 The two have played three times in the postseason with New England holding a 2-1 advantage.